iluwatar/java-design-patterns/clean-architecture/README.md

 }
 ```

 The clean architecture in action.
+In the `main` method, we wire up everything, simulating a typical user flow: items are added to the cart, the total is calculated, and finally an order is placed.

 ```java
 public static void main(String[] args) {